Barrerse/Weather-Dashboard/README.md

 WHEN I click on a city in the search history
 THEN I am again presented with current and future conditions for that city
 ```

+##About
+This was created using HTML, CSS, JavaScript, and the Bootstrap framework.

 ## Application URL
 Please use the following link to access the deployed application: